Framing Unionization on Facebook: Communication around Representation Elections in the United States: Methodological Framework

 \subsection{Discourse Frames Classifier}

 We trained a classifier to detect five discourse frames in union Facebook posts: \emph{diagnostic}, \emph{prognostic}, \emph{motivational}, \emph{community}, and \emph{engagement}.
 Aiming at capturing the nuanced usage of such frames in online communication, we set the task to be multi-label.
 Following common practices in Natural Language Processing (NLP), we first fine-tuned a RoBERTa-base model~\cite{liu2019roberta} on the text of the 157,883 posts to better capture typical linguistic patterns of labor union communication on Facebook.
-After collecting annotations for the presence of discourse frames\footnote{We also annotated posts for an additional \emph{political endorsement} label to capture explicit support for political actors, but given its low prevalence, it was not included in the main analysis; see Appendix~\ref{app:annotation_codebook} and~\ref{app:modeling_resources}.}, we further fine-tuned this model to perform the multi-label classification task.
+After collecting annotations for the presence of discourse frames\footnote{We also annotated posts for an additional \emph{political endorsement} label to capture explicit support for political actors.
+Given its low prevalence, it was not included in the main analysis.}, we further fine-tuned this model to perform the multi-label classification task.
+We also included a RoBERTa-base model directly fine-tuned on the frame detection task, and a BERT-base model as additional classifiers for comparison.
 Details on model configuration and computational resources are provided in Appendix \ref{app:modeling_resources}.

 \paragraph{Frames Annotation} We conducted a manual annotation campaign with two of the authors as coders, considering a multi-label setting for the presence of discourse frames.
 Starting with an initial set of 100 posts and taking inspiration from prior work on measuring collective action frames in text~\cite{fernandez2023digital, mendelsohn2024framing}, we iteratively defined a codebook for the identification of discourse frames of interest.
 The codebook is reported in Appendix~\ref{app:annotation_codebook}.